robert80203/GSVNet/README.md

+# GSVNet

+The code will be released soon...

-# Guided Spatially-Varying Convolution for Fast Semantic Segmentation on Video (GSVNet)
+This is the official implementation of GSVNet: Guided Spatially-Varying Convolution for Fast Semantic Segmentation on Video

 ## Supported Models
 - [TDNet](https://arxiv.org/abs/2004.01800)